harry7557558/spirulae-splat/README.md

 - Use [cylindrical harmonics](https://en.wikipedia.org/wiki/Cylindrical_harmonics) to model uv-dependent color
   - Base+SH color multiplied by the sigmoid of 2D "polar" harmonics
   - Able to better capture fine color details and potentially reduce export file size on complex scenes
+  - Use absolute gradient of CH coefficients as a criteria to split and duplicate splats
   - Slows down training by about a half, due to resource spent on Bessel function evaluation and loading CH coefficients from global memory

+- Introduce splat anisotropy by multiplying opacity by a smoothstep of UV directional dot product $1-\mathrm{smoothstep}(\mathbf{a}\cdot(u,v))$, able to better represent sharp edges

 - Initialize splat scale and orientation based on SVD of neighbor SfM points

+### Problems / To-do

+- Fast per-pixel depth sorting
+  - Has potential to stop "pops" and significantly reduce the number of splats, as per [this paper](https://arxiv.org/abs/2402.00525)
+  - Has potential to improve depth regularization: So far L2 depth regularization performs worse than L1 regularization based on center of splats

+- Try median depth instead of mean depth as per 2DGS paper

+- Address holes on glossy surfaces, overlapping splats, and features on regions underrepresented in capture

 ## Registering with Nerfstudio
 Ensure that nerfstudio has been installed according to the [instructions](https://docs.nerf.studio/quickstart/installation.html).
 Clone or fork this repository and run the commands: